 Earnings are not considered income or wages for the purposes of STATE income tax withholding (Ch.
 62 & 62B), unemployment compensation insurance (Ch.
 151) or workmen’s compensation (Ch.
 152), or any other applicable provision of the Massachusetts General Laws, but such person, while providing services, shall be considered a public employee for the purposes of MGL Ch.
 258.

 The abatement IS considered income for Federal Income Tax purposes, as the federal government considers the amounts paid under this program to be earned income, which requires the issuance of a W-2.
 The Town shall issue a Zero Net Pay Statement in early December and a W-2 by the end of January to all Senior Work-Off participants.
 The taxpayer’s earnings are subject to FICA taxes.

-Each individual property owner should discuss their participation in this program with a financial advisor or an accountant to determine how this may affect any retirement benefit they currently receive.
+Each individual property owner is encouraged discuss their participation in this program with a financial advisor or tax accountant to determine how this may affect any retirement benefit they currently receive and federal and state reporting requirements.

 Each Work-Off participant who begins service must complete a W-4 form (Employee’s Withholding Allowance Certificate) and an I-9 form (Employee Eligibility verification) and a mandatory OBRA (exempt if participant is retired from the Plymouth County Retirement system).
 These forms must be submitted to the Town Treasurer.